Exclusive Forster quality offers the best way to check your rifle chamber for safety.

 Headspace = distance between the bolt face and a datum line (determined by SAAMI) where the front of the cartridge rests on its shoulder when the bolt is closed.

-Forster offers three lengths of headspace gages per rifle caliber, in order from shortest to longest:
+Forster offers three lengths of headspace gages for most rifle calibers, in order from shortest to longest:

 - GO: Corresponds to the minimum chamber dimensions.
-If a rifle closes on a GO gage, the chamber will accept ammunition that is made to SAAMI’s maximum specifications.
-The GO gage is essential for checking a newly-reamed chamber in order to ensure a tight, accurate and safe chamber that will accept SAAMI maximum ammo.
-Although the GO gage is necessary for a gunsmith or armorer, it usually has fewer applications for the collector or surplus firearms purchaser.
+If a rifle closes on a GO gage, the chamber will accept ammunition that is made to SAAMI maximum specifications.
+The GO gage is essential for checking a newly-reamed chamber in order to ensure a tight, accurate, and safe chamber that will accept SAAMI maximum ammo.

 Showing all 3 results